MDH COVID-19 Testing Site

 Limited free parking is available at the RiverCentre Parking Ramp.
 Parkers must enter at the upper entrance to the parking ramp, located at 150 W. Kellogg Boulevard.
 Metered parking is also available by Rice Park.

 Click here for a map to the RiverCentre Parking Ramp.

 - Free parking is limited and is not available before or after scheduled testing hours each day.

-- The RiverCentre Parking Ramp is attached to Roy Wilkins Exhibition Hall but will require a 5-10 minutes to walk from the parking ramp to the testing site.
+- The RiverCentre Parking Ramp is attached to Saint Paul RiverCentre but will require a 5-10 minute walk from the parking ramp to the testing site.
 For individuals with difficulty walking distances or varying elevations, it is recommended to consider ordering a COVID test by mail.

-Which entrances do I use to access Roy Wilkins Exhibition Hall?
+Which entrances do I use to access Saint Paul RiverCentre?

-- Take the skyway across Kellogg Boulevard that connects the RiverCentre Parking Ramp to Roy Wilkins Exhibition Hall.
+- Take the skyway across Kellogg Boulevard that connects the RiverCentre Parking Ramp and follow the signs to the testing site.

-- Enter at the door on W. Kellogg Boulevard at the east end of Saint Paul RiverCentre next to the exterior electronic marquee sign.
+- Enter at the main door on W. Kellogg Boulevard at the west end of Saint Paul RiverCentre.

 Can I do an at home test instead?